ricmac/Cybercultural/src/posts/internet-1996.md

 ---
 title: "What the Internet Was Like in 1996"
-description: "In 1996, the internet became an integral part of society.
-Web portals were all the rage, e-commerce matured, web designers got new tools (like CSS and Flash), and web applications began to appear."
+description: "In 1996, the internet becomes an integral part of society.
+Web portals are all the rage, e-commerce matures, web designers get new tools (like CSS and Flash), and web applications begin to appear."
 date: 2025-05-09
 permalink: "p/internet-1996/"
 tags: ['dotcom', 'year', '1996']